Nicola2309/-MS2/testing.md

 I manually tested the design of the live project by doing the following:
 - Using Google Developer Tools to view the project on devices with different screen sizes.
 - Checking whether the Google Maps feature still worked as planned on smaller devices, without compromising the ability to view the information stored on each marker.
-- Controlling the responsiveness of the carousel imported from the tutorial linked in README, that would explain text an pictures of each element clearly on every device, being fullu visible.
+- Controlling the responsiveness of the carousel imported from the tutorial linked in README, that would explain text an pictures of each element clearly on every device, being fully visible.
 - Asking for feedback from friends and family who opened and interacted with the project on their devices.